dtcenter/METplus/docs/Contributors_Guide/testing.rst

 environment file.
 If */d1/<USER>/test-use-case-b* already exists, its content will be copied over to */d1/<USER>/test-use-case-a*.
-If data is found in */d1/<USER>/test-use-case-b* already exists, its content will be copied over to the */d1/<USER>/test-use-case-a* directory, the script will prompt the user to remove those files.
+If data is found in the */d1/<USER>/test-use-case-b* directory  already exists, its content will be copied over to the */d1/<USER>/test-use-case-a* directory, the script will prompt the user to remove those files.
 Once the tests have finished running, the output found in the two